rust-lang/rfcs/text/0000-trait_stable_vtable.md

 As mentioned above, this rfc is submitted concurrently to a proposed technical specification for the in-development Laser Language.
 It is intended that comments related to the actual semantics of the proposal (beyond the rust-specific syntax) be relayed to the comments on that proposed technical specification, and the reverse.
 As both proposals evolve, more specific changes may occur (including a resolution of the question reguarding the use of a COM-like layout).

-The `reserved` item is reserved for a deallocation function.
+The `dealloc` item is used as a deallocation function for allocated pointers of the type.
 In the initial discussion, `Box<dyn Trait>` was used to indicate a (potentially foreign) smart pointer, which would need to be deallocated using that vtable entry.
 However, this would cause unsoundness in theoretically sound code.
-As such, it was left out and `reserved` in this rfc required to be set to null, and ignored by rust.
-A future possibility would be to reintroduce this entry, and possibly introduce a standard smart pointer similar to box that allocates using either the system allocator, or potentially a type-specific allocator, and deallocates the pointer using that entry.
+While the entry was reintroduced, it presently has no use in this rfc A future extension to this could be to introduce a standard smart pointer similar to box that allocates using either the system allocator, or potentially a type-specific allocator, and deallocates the pointer using that entry.
 (Or alternatively, with the `allocator_api` implementation, a "type-aware" allocator that when used in a Box, calls the deallocation entry if present, otherwise the `System` allocator).

+Under this rfc, the `dealloc` item *could* be used with a user-provided smart pointer type to provide that functionality, however the safety/soundness may be predicated on either a user-provided trait implementation, or on a standard library trait for TraitObjects, and specifically trait objects with stable vtable layout.